 Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
-Delinquent participant loans are reclassified as distributions based upon the terms of the Plan document.
+Delinquent participant loans are classified as distributions based on the terms of the Plan document.

 Payment of Benefits

 Benefits are recorded upon distribution.